LucasTLopes/LucasTLopes/README.md

 - I am Lucas Troleiz Lopes. 👨‍💻

-- I am participating in Meli's IT BootCamp. 🌐
+- I am  in Turnos e Presentismo group in Shipping Core. 🌐

 - Learn together to fulfill the mission of positively impacting the lives of millions of people. 📑